36 Magical Things to Do in Maui (for Your Bucket List!)

 • The trail is not marked

-• Sturdy shoes are needed to hike the steep and rocky surfaces
+• Sturdy shoes are needed to hike steep and rocky surfaces

 • Bring water!